Use our calculator to work out your checked baggage and cabin baggage allowance.

 Loose or spare batteries, power banks, e-cigarettes, e-pipes and other personal vaporisers must be placed into your cabin-baggage or kept in your pocket or purse, individually protected.
 For safety reasons, these items are strictly not allowed in your checked baggage.

-For your electronic devices or spare batteries, the output of Lithium-ion (Li-ion) batteries must not exceed 100 Watt-hours; the metal content in Lithium-metal batteries must not exceed 2 grams.
+For your electronic devices or spare batteries, the output of Lithium-ion (Li-ion) batteries must not exceed 100 Wh, while the metal content in Lithium-metal batteries must not exceed 2g.\

 For your safety, the use of power banks on board any of our aircraft is strictly prohibited.
 This includes charging the power bank on board or using it to charge a device.